Ulcerative Colitis Life Insurance

 - Ulcerative colitis diagnosis date

-- How many flare-ups of ulcerative colitis have you had in the past 6 months, 12 months, 24 months, and past 5 years?
+- How many flare-ups of ulcerative colitis have you had in the past six months, twelve months, 24 months, and the past five years?

 - Have you been hospitalized for ulcerative colitis?

 - Do you take any medications for ulcerative colitis?

 - If yes, what do you take, and what dosage?

 - If you took steroids, please indicate the dates of use.

 - Have you had surgery, or has surgery been recommended?

 - Have you had any significant weight loss?

 - If you’re part of a clinical trial, underwriting will look for any history of side effects, including impact, if any, on your immune response or blood tests.

 If you were denied life insurance due to ulcerative colitis, let us know what life insurer declined.